 7. Soy or Almond Milk + Lemon Juice or Vinegar

 What if you need a dairy-free option for buttermilk?
-What can you do then?
-After all, buttermilk is milk in the beginning!

 The taste isn’t exactly the same, but it’s close enough for baking.